On the joint estimation of flow fields and particle properties from Lagrangian data: Flow cases and datasets

 \subsection{Turbulent boundary layer with noisy particle tracks}

 The first case is drawn from a DNS of channel flow with a favorable pressure gradient, obtained from the Johns Hopkins Turbulence Database (JHTDB, Perlman et al., \citeyear{Perlman2007}).
-A pressure gradient of $\mathrm{d}p/\mathrm{d}x = -0.0025$ drives development of TBLs along the top and bottom walls, with friction Reynolds numbers up to $Re_\tau \approx 1000$.
-The DNS domain spans $8\pi \times 3\pi \times 2$ and is discretized with $3072 \times 2304 \times 512$ voxels in the streamwise, spanwise, and wall-normal directions; data are stored at a dimensionless temporal resolution of 0.0065.
-Our study focuses on a $126 \times 54 \times 80$-voxel subvolume near the bottom wall, corresponding to a physical region of $56 \times 12 \times 4.25$~mm$^3$ (air, $\nu = 15$~mm$^2$/s).
+An imposed pressure gradient drives the development of TBLs along the top and bottom walls, with friction Reynolds numbers up to $Re_\tau \approx 1000$.
+The DNS domain spans $8\pi \times 3\pi \times 2$ and is discretized with $2048 \times 1536 \times 512$ voxels in the streamwise, spanwise, and wall-normal directions, and the data are stored at a dimensionless temporal resolution of 0.0065.
+Our study focuses on a $126 \times 54 \times 80$-voxel sub-volume at the bottom wall, corresponding to a physical region of $56 \times 12 \times 4.25$~mm$^3$ (air, $\nu = 15$~mm$^2$/s).
 In viscous units, this region spans $1546 \times 331 \times 117$ and covers the buffer layer.
-The viscous length and time scales are $l_\nu = 0.036$~mm and $\tau_\nu = 0.09$~ms, respectively.
+The viscous length and time scales are $\ell_\nu = 0.036$~mm and $\tau_\nu = 0.09$~ms, respectively.